Annual report 2016-17

 - We maintain sub-metering on all electrical distribution boards to help identify anomalies and high-usage areas.

-- Our procurement policy continues to ensure we purchase low emission and power consumption items by preference.
+- Our procurement policy continues to ensure that, by preference, we purchase items with low emissions and power consumption.

 - The scheduling of our boilers, chillers and air handlers is constantly monitored and readjusted seasonally to provide savings where possible.